Mental Health Facilities Columbia, SC

 Columbia Area Mental Health Center Adult Intensive Services

-Columbia Area Mental Health Center Adult Intensive Services is a mental health clinic in Columbia, South Carolina, located at 2715 Colonial Drive, 29203.
-Columbia Area Mental Health Center Adult Intensive Services offers telemedicine/telehealth and outpatient treatment.
-Columbia Area Mental Health Center Adult Intensive Services provides trauma therapy, group therapy and cognitive behavioral therapy to adults, young adults and seniors 65 or older.
-Columbia Area Mental Health Center Adult Intensive Services also supports people with trauma, people requiring dual diagnosis treatment and clients referred from the court/judicial system.
-Some other services provided by Columbia Area Mental Health Center Adult Intensive Services include psychosocial rehabilitation services, court-ordered outpatient treatment and family psychoeducation.
+Columbia Area Mental Health Center Adult Intensive Services is a mental health facility in Columbia, SC, located at 2715 Colonial Drive, 29203 zip code area.
+Columbia Area Mental Health Center Adult Intensive Services provides outpatient treatment and telemedicine/telehealth.
+Columbia Area Mental Health Center Adult Intensive Services provides couples/family therapy, individual psychotherapy and dialectical behavior therapy to seniors 65 or older, adults and young adults.
+Columbia Area Mental Health Center Adult Intensive Services also supports clients referred from the court/judicial system, people with serious mental illness and people with PTSD.
+Additional services offered by Columbia Area Mental Health Center Adult Intensive Services consist of case management, court-ordered outpatient treatment and intensive case management.

 Learn More